Skip to content

 A successful compile of a *.tl file not only validates the script, but also generates a corresponding XML file, which is named by setting .tx as the file extension.
 In our example, the generated XML file is Maintenance/DUSBL.tx.

-• The .tx extension was designated to denote "TethysL Compiled XML" files, so one can easily tell them apart from the regular files originally authored in XML.
+• The .tx file extension was designated to denote "TethysL Compiled XML" files, so one can easily tell them apart from the regular files originally authored in XML.

 2.2.
 Compare